troglobit/finit/doc/config.md

 is the runlevel number 0-9, where 6 is reserved for reboot and 0 for halt.

+It is recommended to keep runlevel 1 as single-user mode, because Finit disables networking in this mode.

 *Default:* 2

 > **Note:** only read and executed in runlevel S ([bootstrap][]).